[Linux Commands] Cool Commands [Mini Usage Examples]

 Introduction

-is Infrastructure Wasshoi Man from the System Solutions Department.
+is Infrastructure Man from the System Solutions Department!

-Today I'll be introducing some cool Linux command usage and options!
+Today I'll be introducing some cool commands and options for Linux!

 What does "cool" mean?
 This is largely a matter of personal taste, but from my perspective, I'd like to give a quick list of some things that will make you go "Wow!
 Wow!
 Whoosh!" when you see them